Information about applying for a place at a selective school in North Yorkshire.

 Boarding education at Ripon Grammar School

 Ripon Grammar School is a selective school with a boarding facility for up to 100 students.
 Boarding is either weekly or termly and a boarding fee is required.
 Any student wishing to board must pass the selection test which is administered by the local authority.
+There are two separate boarding houses: School House for boys and Johnson House for girls.

 It is the only state boarding school in Yorkshire and also admits students to the Sixth Form who wish to board.
 The accommodation is of a very high standard and a recent extension to Johnson House (girls' boarding) provides separate study bedrooms for older students.